 In many families, talking about money can be uncomfortable, and in some cases, almost taboo.
 When children request something that costs more than the family is comfortable spending, children of different ages react differently.
 Young children may not have an understanding of the item’s cost relative to the family’s finances.
-And a teenager’s “need” may be viewed as an “extravagance” by the parents.
-These simple ideas can help foster two-way conversations between parents and children, as well as a basic understanding about the value of money.
+These simple ideas can help foster two-way conversations between parents and children.

-It is never too early to help your child develop a healthy respect for money and to develop some good financial habits.
+It is never too early to help your child develop a healthy respect for money.
 The practice of using an allowance can be worthwhile if it does the right things.
 If your objective is to teach the basics, consider the following:

 - Set a weekly allowance to match the age of the child; perhaps a five year old receives $5.00 weekly.

 - Tie the allowance to some required chores like setting the table for dinner.
 If the chores aren’t done, withhold allowance for that week.

 - Divide the allowance into three spending categories — 1/3 for immediate spending, 1/3 saved for some specific near-term purchase (like a small new toy) and 1/3 for a longer-term goal (like a major new toy).

 - Make it fun learning about money.
 You can play Banzai, which is a fun and free financial education platform that we provide for ages 8 to adulthood.
 You can play it here.

 This is often the most difficult time for children to deal with financial issues.
 Peer pressure, a desire to keep up with what their friends have, and the growing realization that they can’t have everything they want can add tension to any conversation about finances.